kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

         tier: mysql
 ```

-Specifying unique function names for all functions in a `Kptfile` is
+Unique function names for all functions in the Kptfile function
-highly recommended, since package updates with `kpt pkg update` merges
+pipeline is recommended.
+If `name` is specified, `kpt pkg update`
-the `mutator` and `validator` function lists as associative list using
+will merge each function pipeline list as an associative list, using
-the `name` field to identify functions.
-An unspecified `name` or
+`name` as the merge key.
+An unspecified `name` or duplicated names may
-duplicated names may result in unexpected package updates.
+result in unexpected merges.

 ## Specifying `selectors`